progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--To see which remote servers you have configured, you can run the `git remote` command.
 It lists the shortnames of each remote handle you’ve specified.
 If you’ve cloned your repository, you should at least see *origin* — that is the default name Git gives to the server you cloned from:-->

-Der `git remote` Befehl zeigt dir an, welche externen Server Du für Dein Projekt lokal konfiguriert hast, und listet die Kurzbezeichnungen für diese Remote Repository auf.
+Der `git remote` Befehl zeigt Dir an, welche externen Server Du für Dein Projekt lokal konfiguriert hast, und listet die Kurzbezeichnungen für diese Remote Repository auf.
 Wenn Du ein Repository geklont hast, solltest Du mindestens `origin` sehen – welches der Standardname ist, den Git für denjenigen Server vergibt, von dem Du geklont hast:

 	$ git clone git://github.com/schacon/ticgit.git
 	Initialized empty Git repository in /private/tmp/ticgit/.git/